 - Do look for throw pillows.
 Many are new and can help you change a room style easily.

 - Don’t buy sheets or pillowcases.
 Someone donated them for a reason.

 - Do check for comforters.
 I always look for them.
 Not for my bed, but because I use them as couch covers.
 I probably have three different sets with matching throw pillows for each season.
 Excessive?
 Not at a price of about $16 total.

 - Do check out the towels.
 I’ve found Tommy Hilfiger and Ralph Lauren in great shape.

 - Do check the yarn.
-I knit, and will buy yarn if it’s new, a good brand and there’s enough skeins.
+I knit and will buy yarn if it’s new, a good brand and there is enough skeins.

 - Do check the furniture.
 You know I run here first for wooden accessory pieces to upcycle.
 Goodwill sells new mattresses and pillows, although I’ve never bought any.